 An acknowledgment certificate is attached to an unsworn document.
 The signer must acknowledge to the notary that he/she understands the purpose of the document, and is signing knowingly and willingly.
 The notary verifies the identification of the signer, and should not notarize the document if the signer does not appear to be signing knowingly and willingly.

-A common notarized document that uses an acknowledgment is a Power of Attorney (POA), or Carta de Poder or Poder de abogado in Spanish.
+A commonly notarized document that uses an acknowledgment is a Power of Attorney (POA), or Carta de Poder or Poder de abogado in Spanish.

 Below is the Colorado notary certificate form for an acknowledgment, in English and in Spanish.